-DigiCert provides relevant skills training in DigiCert's PKI and TSA operations for the personnel performing information verification duties including: :
+DigiCert provides relevant skills training in DigiCert's PKI and TSA operations for the personnel performing information verification duties including:

 - 1. basic Public Key Infrastructure (PKI) knowledge; - 2. software versions used by DigiCert; - 3. authentication and verification policies and procedures; - 4.
-DigiCert security principles and mechanisms; - 5. disaster recovery and business continuity procedures: - 6. common threats to the validation process, including phishing and other social engineering tactics: and - 7.
+DigiCert security principles and mechanisms; - 5. disaster recovery and business continuity procedures; - 6. common threats to the validation process, including phishing and other social engineering tactics; and - 7.
 CAB forum guidelines and other applicable industry and government guidelines.

 DigiCert maintains records of who received training.
 Registration Officers must have the minimum skills necessary to satisfactorily perform validation duties before being granted validation privileges.
-All Registration Officers are required to pass an internal examination on the EV Guidelines and the Baseline Requirements prior to validating and approving the issuance of such Certificates.
+All Registration Officers are required to pass an internal examination on the EV Guidelines. the Baseline Requirements and the S/MIME Baseline Requirements prior to validating and approving the issuance of such Certificates.